denvash/dennisvash.com/src/content/projects/jesta/index.md

 Jesta is a social application which connects between people who are willing to take up tasks and people who publish them.

+Explore available tasks from the community, pick a desired one, chat and claim your reward.